jackofseattle/react-modal/README.md

 </Modal>
 ```
 ## Styles
-Styles are passed as an object with 2 keys, 'overlay' and 'body' like so
+Styles are passed as an object with 2 keys, 'overlay' and 'content' like so
 ```js
 {
   overlay : {